 One of the primary advantages of EBITDA is it facilitates comparison between two companies belonging to the same industry but with comparatively higher or lower market capitalisation.

 Therefore, Company G’s EBITDA margin would be 66.67% and the same for Company I would be 41.67%.
-Ergo, even though Company G had a much lower revenue generation in comparison to Company I, it is better managed and more cost-efficient out of the two.
+Ergo, even though Company G had a much lower revenue generation in comparison to Company I, it is better managed and more cost-efficient than the two.

 EBITA is an ineffective measure for companies that rely on substantial amounts of debt.
 As mentioned previously, it excludes the likes of interest expense.
 Therefore, EBITDA margin cannot be a reliable metric for assessing the financial health of such companies.